 Perhaps that is naivete on our part, but we always wonder about the motives of any group that spends thousands of dollars ripping apart someone with the guts to run for office.
 The next time you see one of these ads on TV, ask yourself: Why aren’t they talking about what their candidate will do if elected instead of trying to scare me away from his opponent?

-After 44 years watching elections from a media viewpoint, we think candidates and campaigns can be summed up by three axioms:
+After 40 years of watching elections from a media viewpoint, we think candidates and campaigns can be summed up by three axioms:

 1. People who fail to present positive ideas in advertisements don’t have any.